Gaelic Spellchecking for Mac OS X [v1.0]

 Download both packages -- in order -- and follow the instructions.
 This process should be fairly painless.
 Once you've enabled the Scottish Gaelic dictionary you can use it within any app that uses Apple's built-in spellchecker.

 NB.
 You may have to close and re-open a software package (especially Mail) after you've changed the dictionary language for the change to take effect.
-This is an annoying bug which Apple are aware of and will hopefully fix shortly.
-Update: in my newly-installed Snow Leopard it appears that Apple have fixed this bug!
-Spellchecking your Gaelic emails just got a whole lot easier!

 Disclaimer